-After you installed android studio, you still need to configure some android SDK environment variables then you can use it easily.
-This article will tell you how to correctly configure Android SDK environment variables such as ANDROID_HOME, PATH on Windows and macOS.
+After you installed android studio, you still need to configure some android SDK environment variables then you can use them easily.
+This article will tell you how to correctly configure Android SDK environment variables such as ANDROID_HOME, PATH on both Windows and macOS.

 1. Configure Android SDK Variable In Windows.

 1.1 Get Android SDK Install Directory Path.

-Before you can configure it, you should first get the android SDK install directory follow below steps.
+- Before you can configure it, you should first get the android SDK install directory following the steps below.

-- Open android studio, click File —> Settings menu item in the top men bar.
+- Open android studio, click File —> Settings menu item in the top menu bar.

 - Expand Appearance & Behavior —> System Settings —> Android SDK menu item on the left side of the popup window.
 Then you can find the Android SDK Location directory path on the right side ( in this example, the Android SDK location path is C:\Users\Jerry\AppData\Local\Android\Sdk ), remember it.

 1.2 Set %ANDROID_HOME% and %Path% System Environment Variable.

 - Right-click the computer icon in Windows file explorer left side, click Properties menu item in the popup menu list.
 This will open the windows system configuration window.

-- Click the Advanced system settings link on left panel, it will popup the System Properties window, click the Environment Variables button to open Environment Variables window.
+- Click the Advanced system settings link on the left panel, it will popup the System Properties window, click the Environment Variables button to open the Environment Variables window.

 - Click the New… button to add a new system variable, input ANDROID_HOME as the variable name, and input the Android SDK location directory path ( such as C:\Users\Administrator\AppData\Local\Android\Sdk ) as the variable value.

 - Select variable Path and click Edit button and add ;%ANDROID_HOME%\tools;%ANDROID_HOME%\tools\bin;%ANDROID_HOME%\platform-tools at the end of its value.
 Please note the ; must be English character otherwise, it will not take effect.

 - Click OK to close the system environment variables settings window, open a dos window, type command adb in it.
 If you see output like below that means the android SDK path variable has been configured successfully.

 C:\Users\Administrator>adb Android Debug Bridge version 1.0.39 Version 0.0.1-4500957 Installed as C:\Users\Administrator\AppData\Local\Android\Sdk\platform-tools\adb .exe